Meet Me in St. Louis, Louis: Overview

 "Louis" in the song is pronounced "LOO-ee", akin to the French.
 The song is one of the few instances of pronouncing the city's name that way.
-It is normally pronounced "LOO-is".
+It is normally pronounced "LOO-iss".

 The song, which is generally styled in the form of a limerick, has many and varied verses, few of which are remembered today — unlike the chorus.
 In the original sheet music, the chorus is the same for the first two verses but varies in verses three through six, which are essentially jokes with the punch line in the chorus.

 In popular culture

 The song was also featured in the film The Strawberry Blonde with James Cagney and Olivia de Havilland, some four years prior to Meet Me in St. Louis.

 The song is played at the home games of the St. Louis Cardinals and St. Louis Blues.